Shrutigpt15/portfolioProject/README.md

 * Summary- This project is built around dataset which contains star ratings, reviews, actual price , discount offer, etc. on products on E-commerce websites like Flipkart and Amazon.
 I started out with running exploratory data analysis on the given dataset to deal with null values and visualised the distributions of different features.
 Then I imputed some null values and corrected some inconsistencies in data.
 At last I trained my Machine learning model (XGB Regressor) and fine tuned its parameters to get good predictions.This was a part of a my first Hackathon and I ended up in top 20% of the participiants.

+### Project-5
+#### Creating a Relational database (Library database) with SQL and running some test queries
+* Link to SQL Server Code-
+* Link to Description file-
+* Summary- In this small project, I created a relational database in SQL Server which is used for managing the information within a Library and across different branches too.
+In defining the individual attributes for an entity we have used various constraints such as PRIMARY KEY and FOREIGN KEY for establishing relationships.
+Then after populating the tables with Information, I wrote different queries answering questions asked from the data.